um-pdavila/acs_docs/docs/triton/2-sw/rPackages.rst

     ``CC = gcc -std=c99``

     ``CFLAGS += -D_BSD_SOURCE -D_POSIX_C_SOURCE=200809L``
--  Save and quit, go gack to your home directory and open a new .Rprofile file: $ ``vi .Rprofile``
+-  Save and quit, go back to your home directory and open a new .Rprofile file: $ ``vi .Rprofile``
 -  Include your library path in the .Rprofile:

     ``.libPaths("/home/yourCaneID/.R_Library")``